dwrensha/compfiles/README.md

-For example, we might want a [website](https://dwrensha.github.io/compfiles/) to display only the problem statement, or we might want to invoke an [Imo Grand Challenge](https://imo-grand-challenge.github.io/) solver without providing spoilers.
+For example, we might want a [website](https://dwrensha.github.io/compfiles/) to display only the problem statement, or we might want to invoke an [IMO Grand Challenge](https://imo-grand-challenge.github.io/) solver without providing spoilers.

 To that end, this repo defines some [special commands](/ProblemExtraction.lean)